'Round Springfield: Plot

 Bart gets a stomach ache after accidentally eating a jagged metal Krusty-O prize packed in his breakfast cereal.
 Thinking Bart is feigning illness to avoid a history test, Homer and Marge send him to school anyway.
-After Bart struggles through the test, Mrs. Krabappel allows him to visit the school nurse once she sees he actually may be ill.
-Bart collapses in the nurse's office and is taken to Springfield General Hospital, where he undergoes appendicitis surgery from Dr. Hibbert and Dr. Nick.
-While visiting Bart in the hospital, Lisa discovers her hero, jazzman Bleeding Gums Murphy, is a patient in another ward.
-He is destitute after spending all the royalties from his only album, Sax on the Beach, on a $1,500-a-day Fabergé egg habit.
+After Bart struggles through the test, Mrs. Krabappel eventually allows him to walk to the nurse's office, but Bart soon collapses moments after his arrival, which was staffed by Lunchlady Doris as a result of budget cuts.
+He is taken to Springfield General Hospital, where he undergoes appendicitis surgery from Dr. Hibbert and Dr. Nick.
+While visiting Bart in the hospital, Lisa discovers her hero, jazzman Oscar "Bleeding Gums" Murphy, is a patient in another ward.
+Murphy tells Lisa his life story; he learned his jazz from Blind Willie Witherspoon, then got his big break appearing on Tonight Starring Steve Allen (though instead of Murphy performing a solo spot, Allen proceeds to recite poetry and promote his books over Murphy's playing leading him to walk off), but was left penniless after having exhausted the royalties from his only album, Sax on the Beach, on a $1,500-a-day Fabergé egg habit, though he made one last shot at a comeback with a guest spot on The Cosby Show in 1986.

-Bart's classmates admire his scar and demand to have appendectomies of their own.
 Lisa spends time with Murphy, who lends her his saxophone for a school recital.
-With most of the orchestra absent while recovering from appendix surgery, the remaining trio perform and Lisa is a hit with the crowd.
-She is saddened to learn that Bleeding Gums has died when she returns to the hospital the next day.
-Lisa is the only person who attends his funeral, where Reverend Lovejoy misidentifies him as a sousaphone player.
-Lisa vows to make sure that everyone in Springfield appreciates Bleeding Gums' musical legacy.
-Bart sues Krusty the Clown and is given a $100,000 settlement.
+Due to Bart's classmates demanding to have appendectomies of their own, the orchestra is left with only three students at the recital; Lisa, Martin and Ralph.
+The recital is a success after Lisa's improvisation is a hit with the crowd, but when she returns to the hospital to visit Bleeding Gums, she learns he has died, leaving her devastated.
+At Bleeding Gums' funeral, Lisa is the only person who attends, while Reverend Lovejoy misnames him and misidentifies him, and Lisa ultimately vows to make sure that everyone in Springfield appreciates Bleeding Gums' musical legacy.
+Meanwhile, Bart sues Krusty the Clown and is given a $100,000 settlement.
 After Bart's attorney Lionel Hutz deducts his legal fees, Bart is left with only $500.